 There are two styles of Collaborative Law: Lawyer-only and Interdisciplinary.
 Lawyer-only is what it sounds like: The process consists of two clients and two collaboratively trained attorneys.
 The interdisciplinary model gives clients the option of including other professionals on the collaborative team.
 These professionals include the divorce coach, the child specialist and the financial specialist.
 The interdisciplinary model recognizes the emotional turmoil associated with family disputes and actively seeks to address that.

 Collaborative negotiation takes place in four-way meetings with both clients and both attorneys present.
-Traditional negotiation involves typically involves the lawyers firing letters back and forth.
+Traditional negotiation typically involves the lawyers sending argumentative letters back and forth.
 Collaborative negotiations are ‘interest based,’ meaning that the negotiations focus on maximizing what is fundamentally important to each party, rather than focusing on positions.